bfpg/fp-miniconf/cfp.rst

 unlikely to accept proposals that assume significant prior knowledge of FP, category theory, etc.

-In particular, we welcome proposals that:
+Here are some possible topic areas, to get the ideas flowing:

-- Teach FP concepts or techniques that are applicable in a variety of languages, including languages not normally considered "functional".
+- Teach an FP concept that can be applied in a variety of langauges, including those not normally considered "functional".

-- Blow minds with emerging tools or techniques, and introduce the underlying theory.
+- Demonstrate an emerging programming tool or technique such as hole-driven development or proof search.

-- Clearly convey the benefits of FP for writing correct, maintainable and high performance software.
+- Share your experience of learning or teaching FP, starting a meetup, or adopting FP in your workplace.

-- Demonstrate awesome open source programs or libraries written in a functional programming language and expound important aspects of their implementation.
+- Explain the benefits of FP for writing correct, maintainable and high performance software.

-- Educate attendees on how to learn or teach FP effectively.
+- Show how FP is used to build some awesome and/or well known free software program.

 As with the conference proper, *all talks must relate to free/open source software* in some way.